 - 3.8 The settlement of Hardwick is located on an elevated plateau.
 This plateau extends east of Cambridge Road and covers all but the south eastern corner of the Hardwick site.
-We consider that this differentiates this part of parcel HA4 from the remaining area that slopes towards the east. - 3.9 For this reason, we feel that HA4 or a sub-area of it, which we have named HA4-A, should have followed the plateau area.
-This sub-area would include the majority of the Hardwick site and most of the line of residential dwellings along St Neots Road. - 3.10 This leaves a small sloping south eastern corner of the Hardwick site within parcel HA4.
-For completeness we consider this area should be another sub-area, called HA4-B. While it forms part of the sloping area of HA4 it is enclosed on the west by the hedgerow and tree planting that forms the boundary to parcel HA5.
-To the south it has the riparian vegetation along with Bin Brook that physically separates it from parcel HA8 and on its eastern boundary it has a moderately strong hedgerow with isolated trees.
-See figure 3.
-This boundary definition is more in line with the NPPF as discussed earlier in paragraphs 2.10. - 3.11 If assessed as smaller parts of HA4 we consider they both contribute differently to the purposes of the Cambridge Green Belt than as assessed as part of the whole parcel by LUC.
+We consider that this differentiates this part of parcel HA4 from the remaining area that slopes towards the east. - 3.9 For this reason, we feel that HA4 or a distinct area of it (which we refer to as HA4-A for information) should have followed the plateau area.
+This sub-area would include the majority of the Hardwick site and most of the line of residential dwellings along St Neots Road. - 3.10 This leaves a small sloping south eastern corner of the Hardwick site within parcel HA4 (which we refer to as HA4-B).
+While it forms part of the sloping area of HA4 it is enclosed on the west by the hedgerow and tree planting that forms the boundary to parcel HA5.
+To the south it has the riparian vegetation along with Bin Brook that physically separates it from parcel HA8 and on its eastern boundary it has a moderately strong hedgerow with isolated trees (see figure 3).
+This boundary definition is more in line with the NPPF as discussed earlier in paragraphs 2.10. - 3.11 If correctly assessed as these three distinct parcels we consider they both contribute differently to the purposes of the Cambridge Green Belt than as assessed as part of the whole parcel by LUC.
 This is considered in greater detail in later sections.
 See figure 3. - 3.12 Regarding openness, all parcels on and around the Hardwick site are considered as open as the only criterion used by LUC to assess openness is its lack of inappropriate development.
 The assessment does remark on the area of 'low openness' that is attributed to the line of residential development along St Neots Road.
 However, rather than assessing this as an urbanising influence it is, we assume, included as: "Low density or small-scale rural settlement", which in paragraph 3.42 is one of the forms of development within the Green Belt that doesn't affect openness. - 3.13 Each parcel has a description of the parcel location and what appears as its assessment on openness.
 However, this is not the case.
 All parcels assessed within Green Belt land are likely to be without inappropriate development and therefore to be regarded as open.
-LUC have considered only the spatial (physical)

-dimension of openness and not the visual aspect.
-Instead, the visual aspect is used in the assessment of distinctiveness and is therefore somewhat lost.
+LUC have considered only the volumetric dimension of openness and not the visual aspect.
+Instead, the visual aspect is used in the assessment of distinctiveness and is therefore not given sufficient weighting or consideration.